junbon-binary/perl-Finance-Contract/README.md

 Examples would be ` 5t ` for 5 ticks, ` 3h ` for 3 hours.

-## tick\_expiry

-A boolean that indicates if a contract expires after a pre-specified number of ticks.

 ## prediction

 Prediction (for tick trades) is what client predicted would happen.